bendayaniv/SpotNear/README.md

 - 💾 Persistence of discovered place details
 - 🧪 Test mode for development and debugging

+## Video Demonstrations 🎥

+### Non-Test Mode Demo

+This video showcases the app's functionality in non-test mode:

+1. App launch and permission granting
+2. Starting the service
+3. Receiving and interacting with POI notifications
+4. Background operation and service persistence

+[Insert Non-Test Mode Video Here]

+### Test Mode Demo

+This video demonstrates the app's behavior, which is applicable to both test and non-test modes.
+For the purpose of this demonstration, test mode is used to showcase features more rapidly:

+1. App launch and service start
+2. Rapid POI discovery (every 5 seconds in test mode, 1 hour in non-test mode)
+3. Notification interaction and map zooming
+4. Continuous POI updates

+[Insert Test Mode Video Here]

 ## Components 🧩

 ### MainActivity

 The main entry point of the application.
 It handles:

 - 🚀 Starting and stopping the SpotNear service
 - 📍 Displaying current location and place details
 - 🔐 Managing permissions